Samuel Hartlib

 Samuel Hartlib or Hartlieb (c.
-1600 – 10 March 1662) was a Royal Prussian born, English educational and agricultural reformer of German-Polish origin who settled, married and died in England.
-He was a son of George Hartlib, a Pole, and Elizabeth Langthon, a daughter of a rich English merchant.
+1600 – 10 March 1662) was a polymath of German-Polish origin, who settled, married and died in England.
+He was the son of Georg Hartlieb, a German merchant in Elbing (Elbląg), whose family had migrated to Poland at the beginning of the 16th century, and Elizabeth Langthon, a daughter of a rich English merchant in Danzig (Gdańsk).
 Hartlib was a noted promoter and writer in fields that included science, medicine, agriculture, politics and education.
 He was a contemporary of Robert Boyle, whom he knew well, and a neighbour of Samuel Pepys in Axe Yard, London, in the early 1660s.
 He studied briefly at the University of Cambridge upon arriving in England.